Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 <!-- SCENE 3: The wind is strong again !-->

-An hour later, the clouds darkened.
+One hour passed, the clouds darkened.
 The winds started to pick up again.
 "Sails down!"
-Hjalvir ordered.
+Hjalvir ordered, glancing over his shoulder.

 As Ljörn rested his hands and shoulders, he looked at the horizon for the land his brother was hyped about.
 It appeared as a thick, dark line across the curves of Myrkjörðr.
 But before he could get a better look, a haze gathered and blurred the land into the ocean.

 Hjalvir called one of his men over and talked in quiet voices.
 His assistant left the bow to the stern and opened it: dried, salted fish.
-He distributed the fish amongst them.
+He distributed the fish amongst the crew.
+The first were given to Hjalvir, his daughter, the women, then the rowers.

 Ljörn was handed a piece of fish.
 He turned to Alfrir, who was also given some by the man.

 "Cheers," Alfrir half-jokingly said, making a small raising gesture with his fish.
-He mirrored his gesture.
+Ljörn mirrored his gesture.
 They silently ate.

-As Ljörn finished his fish, he felt the first drops of rain hit his nose.
+As Ljörn finished his fish, he felt the first drops of rain.
 He caressed his slightly hooked nose, wiping the droplets off.
 "Mmmh," he grumbled.

 <!-- SCENE 4: It starts to rain !-->